TheDinosour/Chris_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gOLcSd5t2MM?si=gzrqmbKyC9g-1qKb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Summary
 For my first milestone, I made a code that takes a picture when I run it.
-This feature will be critical to my final product, smart glasses.
+This feature will be critical to my final product, Smart Glasses.

 ### How The Components Work Together:
 I used a RaspberryPI Zero, monitor, mouse, keyboard, micro USB adapter, Arducam OV5647, and micro SD-card for my first milestone.
 My RaspberryPI zero acts like a microscopic computer by processing code and running it.
 I edit it using my keyboard and mouse, and I can display it using my monitor.
 I flashed a bookworm OS which is a newer version of the OS onto my micro SD-card and I put it in my Raspberry PI.
 I did this by using an SD-card adapter to connect to my computer and I flashed my SD-card using the RaspberryPI imager.
 The image below shows the inputs of a Raspberry PI zero.